How to Find Research Supervisors

 11. Alternatively, search their names and affiliations online to find contact details, such as email addresses, for reaching out to potential supervisors.

-12. Compile a shortlist of compatible supervisors, focusing on PIs at universities or research institutes.
+12. Finally, compile a shortlist of compatible supervisors, focusing on PIs at universities or research institutes.
 (Note: Exclude students or postdocs from the shortlist.)

 3. LinkedIn